-As much as flannel shirts, cozy sweaters, cooler weather, and crispy leaves are signs of fall, no activity signals the start of the season like going to an orchard and picking your own apples.
+As much as flannel shirts, cozy sweaters, cooler weather, and crispy leaves are signs of fall, no activity signals the start of the season like going apple picking at a local orchard.
 There are several farms in the St. Louis region that allow families to do exactly that.
-Below, you'll find some of the top destinations.
+Below, you’ll find some of the top destinations.

-- Types of apples: Different varieties are available at each site.
+- Types of apples: Different varieties are available at each site, beginning with Sweet Maia, Gala, and Honeycrisp varieties at the start of the season.

-- Prices: Field access is $3 at Belleville and Grafton Farm; apples cost $1.99 per pound.
+- Prices: Field access is $3 during the week and $6 on the weekend at Belleville and Grafton Farm; apples cost $2.99 per pound.

 - Hours: Fields are accessible from 9 a.m.–5 p.m. daily.